two2er/two2er.github.io/_posts/2019-09-09-word-vectors.md

 # word: sultan              distance: 0.5098593235015869
 ```

 We can see that the word vector of "queen" is at the top of the result list!
 This is an interesting property of word2vec, proving its powerful ability to capture word similarity.
 Due to its impressive performance, word2vec has become one of the most popular word embedding methods.
-To some extend, it is a milestone of NLP, especially for deep learning, and attracts millions of students to plunge into deep learning...

 ## Reference